COM6012/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 ### 1.1 HPC Driving License and Connect to Stanage HPC via SSH

 Follow the [official instructions](https://docs.hpc.shef.ac.uk/en/latest/hpc/index.html) from our university.
 Your HPC account has created already due to the need of this module.
-You have been asked to complete and pass the [HPC Driving License test](https://infosecurity.shef.ac.uk/) by Thursday 8th Feb.
+You have been asked to complete and pass the [HPC Driving License test](https://infosecurity.shef.ac.uk/) by 13:00 on Thursday 13th Feb.
 If you have not done so, please do it as soon as possible.

 To access Stanage for the first time, you **must** connect the [university's VPN](https://www.sheffield.ac.uk/it-services/vpn).
 Use your university **username** such as `abc18de` and the associated password to log in.